Cimorene-Kazul/CSC120-FinalProject-D-DTracker/README.md

 **save** - This command saves the encounter to a file, after prompting for a name for that file.

 ## Writing Monster Files
 A .txt file of a particular format can be used to store monster information.
 When you download this program, there will be a folder called *MonsterFlies*.
-Whatever you do ***do not change the name of this folder.*** This is where the ,txt files for monsters live.
+Whatever you do ***do not change the name of this folder.*** This is where the .txt files for monsters live.

 The name of a monster file must be all in lowercase and contain no spaces.
 Use underscores to replace spaces.
 I highly recommend chosing a name similar to that of the monster or unit whose stat block the file contains.